James Montgomery Rice

 James Montgomery Rice (March 8, 1842 – April 11, 1912) was an American soldier (Colonel), lawyer, and member of the Illinois House of Representatives who contributed to the establishment of the United States National Guard.

 Early life

 Rice was born in Monmouth, Illinois, to George and Caroline (née Montgomery) Rice.
 He was named after his second great-grandfather, William Montgomery, whose vaunted military and political service was a major influence on his life.
+He enrolled in Monmouth College in 1860.

 American Civil War

-Following the First Battle of Bull Run, Rice left Monmouth College to enlist in the 10th Illinois Infantry Regiment.
+Following the First Battle of Bull Run, in August 20, 1861, Rice left Monmouth College to enlist in the 10th Illinois Infantry Regiment.
 After three years of continuous service, which covered 1,000 marched miles and 13 battles, he was discharged on September 18, 1864.

 Juris Doctor

 Rice completed a bachelor's degree at the University of Michigan followed by a Juris Doctor at Michigan Law School.
 Following graduation, he went into practice with David McCulloch and was admitted to the Supreme Court of Illinois in 1867, followed by the Supreme Court of the United States in 1890.
 He practiced law for 31 years.